outaagunga/documentation/writing_guide.md

 * **Example:**

   * *The City Council voted Tuesday night to approve a $10 million flood protection plan aimed at preventing future damage along the riverfront.*
+[Insert the lead that hook the reader and summarize the story]

 ---